michaelBielang/fintech-ML/README.md

 ## Introduction

-This project ist part of my bachelor thesis with the title "Execution and analyse of finance transaction done by algorithms" *[translated]
+This project ist part of my bachelor thesis with the title "Execution and analysis of finance transactions done by algorithms"

 ## App